Santiago22022/FNF-SR-Engine-Doido/README.md

-# FNF: DOIDO ENGINE
+# FNF: SR ENGINE
 <p align="center">
 <img src="https://www.newgrounds.com/dump/draw/a7487bb1dcc15a499c00a5c5d4be5eb3">
 </p>

 ## Friday Night Funkin' Rewritten

-FNF: Doido Engine is a rewritte of FNF's code, while still being written in HaxeFlixel and aiming to be familiar to anyone knowledged in other FNF hardcoded engines.
+FNF: SR Engine is a rewritte of FNF's code, while still being written in HaxeFlixel and aiming to be familiar to anyone knowledged in other FNF hardcoded engines.

 ## Features